Thank you! Your submission has been received!

 Show them you aren't leaving them to figure it out alone.

-The Leader is the Thermostat, Not the Thermometer
+Be the Thermostat, Not the Thermometer

 Handling Resistance Without Escalation